milkyborbon/push-notification-server/README.md

 Uses Express.js, web-push.js, and lowdb.js

-run 'npm install' to install dependencies.
+1. run 'npm install' to install dependencies.
+2. In the terminal, run 'npx web-push generate-vapid-keys'.
+Copy the private key and public key values.
+3. Open server.js and change the values of publicKey and privateKey.
+4. Open public/index.js.
+Replace VAPID_PUBLIC_KEY with the value of your public key.

-run 'node server.js'
+5. run 'node server.js'